-- Tesira devices in the same subnet will discover one another automatically, regardless of whether they have been configured.
+- Tesira devices in the same subnet (and connected to the same VLAN) will discover one another automatically, regardless of whether they have been configured.

 - Tesira servers* with IP addresses in different subnets will discover one another after they have been configured, provided the following conditions are met:

 - they are part of the same Tesira configuration file